kuhchung/kuhchung.github.io/pages/Running-the-Moga-Business.md

 TODO: Vendor image / UI

 Introducing the Combinator, the humble Wyverian of the Combinery who offers to combine items in bulk for you at a nugatory price.
-If you can spare the Zenny, he will save you the trouble of slow-combining your much-vaunted consumables in your Item Box.
+If you can spare the Zenny, he will save you the trouble of manually slow-combining your much-vaunted consumables in your Item Box.
 Highly recommended for when you want to (re)stock up and/or when you run low/out while in the middle of your online session with your hunting buddies.